 Chapter 14—First-Year Expensing, Depreciation, Amortization, and Depletion

-The additional first-year expensing for property in empowerment zones expired at the end of 2016.
-Whether it will be extended to 2017 is uncertain.
+The additional first-year expensing for property in empowerment zones, which expired at the end of 2016, has been extended for 2017.

 Modified accelerated cost recovery system—recovery periods.
-The 3-year recovery period for all race horses expired at the end of 2016.
-Whether it will be extended to 2017 is uncertain.
+The 3-year recovery period for all race horses, which expired at the end of 2016, has been extended for 2017.

-The 7-year recovery period for motorsports entertainment complexes expired at the end of 2016.
-Whether it will be extended to 2017 is uncertain.
+The 7-y.ear recovery period for motorsports entertainment complexes, which expired at the end of 2016, has been extended for 2017.

 Chapter 16—Retirement Plans

 PBGC premiums.
-For planning purposes, in 2017 the flat-rate premium for each participant is $69.
-The variable rate premium for underfunded plans is $34 per $1,000 of unfunded benefits per employee, with a cap of $517 per participant.
+For planning purposes, in 2018 the flat-rate premium for each participant is $74 (up from $69 in 2017).
+The variable rate premium for underfunded plans is $38 per $1,000 of unfunded benefits per employee, with a cap of $523 per participant.

 State-sponsored plans for the private sector.
-States may impose their own retirement plan requirements on employers lacking retirement plans, and those that had created them were waiting for approval from the federal government.
-On August 25, 2016, the U.S. Department of Labor issued a final rule (found at https://www.dol.gov/newsroom/releases/ebsa/ebsa20160825), which permits the states to go forward with their plans.
-A couple of these plans go into effect on January 1, 2017 (other may go into effect later in 2017):
+California, Connecticut, Illinois, Maryland, Massachusetts, and Oregon created state-run mandatory retirement plans for employers lacking their own retirement plans (very small employers are exempt).
+New Jersey and Washington has state-run voluntary plans.
+On August 25, 2016, the U.S. Department of Labor issued a final rule (found at https://www.dol.gov/newsroom/releases/ebsa/ebsa20160825), which permitted the states to go forward with their plans.
+However, Congress nullified the DOL rule, leaving the status of these plans in limbo.